How to Make Natural Sunscreen Bars

 2 sunscreen bars - 1 in te foreground on a wood slice and two in the background tied with a blue ribbon

-These homemade sunscreen bars are easy to make using natural ingredients.
+These non-toxic homemade lotion bars are easy to make using common ingredients.

 Print (no photos)